AntoninoAdornetto/issue-summoner/README.md

 This tool helps keep track of tasks, and concerns to ensure that nothing is overlooked or forgotten in your development process.

-## Features

-#### Custom Annotations

-Define your own annotations to flag issues, tasks, or concerns directly within your code comments.
-Whether it's a single or multi line comment, you can include a custom annotation followed by a description.
-This makes it easy to keep track of issues directly in the context where they occur.

-#### Summary

-Analyze your codebase to detect and compile a summary of outstanding issues.
-This provides an overview, including the number of issues, where each issue resides (file name, line number, etc...) and a brief description.

-#### Language Agnostic

-Designed to work across different programming languages, each with its own syntax for comments.

-#### Source Code Hosting Platform Adpaters

-Integrate with code hosting platforms like GitHub, GitLab, and more.
-This allows you to publish detected issues from your codebase to your preferred platform.

-#### Self Cleansing

-Keep your codebase clean by checking the status of issues, that were reported with the tool.
-Once an issue has been marked as resolved on the hosting platform, the corresponding comment is automatically removed.

-#### Reduced Context Switching

-Minimize disruptions in your workflow by writing a quick note about the issue, or concern directly in the code.
-At any point during development, you can invoke the `scan`, or `report` command to review the newly added issues or publish them to a source code hosting platform, without needing to leave your development environment.

 ### Built With

 [![Go Version](https://img.shields.io/github/go-mod/go-version/AntoninoAdornetto/go-issue-summoner)](https://golang.org/)